Training for Professionals

 A variety of experienced trainers provide engaging, interactive high quality learning opportunities, and evaluations from previous CPD programmes show that their teaching styles were highly effective, stimulated learning and have had lasting impact that affected positive change in practice.

 The Autunm training brochure will be published here in September 2020.

 Bi-Borough Childcare and Early Education Training Booking Information

 Specified courses are listed within the early years training brochure on a termly basis.
 Please find relevant brochure for this term here (add hyperlink).
 In order to book onto a course, whether as a member or on a pay as you go basis, you will need to log into https://services2schools.org.uk/Services/4706 and book the training through the website.
 Log ins will be emailed to all RBKC and Westminster settings, and can also be requested from the online system or by emailing:

-If you wish to require any inset training you may have or to book an in-house training half day/day course or an interactive event for the following term then please contact your nominated Early Years and Inclusion Advisors to arrange.
+If you wish to require any inset training you may have, or to book an in-house training half day/day course or an interactive event for the following term then please do contact the Bi-borough Childcare Training team.

 Inset training and interactive event confirmations will be made by the Early Years and Inclusion Advisors on individual basis.
 Please note that inset training courses will be limited to a maximum of 10 attendees.
 Any inset training required for a bigger groups can be discussed with your Early Years and Inclusion Advisor, but the costs may increase dependent on the number of trainers/facilitators/recourses required.

 If you have any further queries please contact: